Yeah, This Entrepreneur Stuff is NOT EASY!

 Let me preface this blog by saying there is absolutely nothing wrong with a stable career-track job.
 Entrepreneurship is not for everybody.
 However, if becoming an entrepreneur is in your blood please continue reading..

 One definition of Entrepreneur is: “An individual who creates a new business, bearing more of the risk and enjoying most of the reward.”
 In my humble opinion most entrepreneurs don’t fully understand the risk-vs-reward ratio of creating a business from scratch (at least not in the beginning).
 Instead, “Entrepreneur” has become a buzz word, a way to garner likes on social media posts or even a strategic online dating profile headline.
 It is a term used for bragging rights and to sound cool.
 For those that call themselves an entrepreneur – Are you really?

-Let me give you my two cents, and I send this with love and encouragement as I only want to see you succeed in entrepreneurship if it is truly your calling as it was mine.
+Let me give you my two cents, and I send this with love and encouragement as I only want to see you succeed in entrepreneurship if it is truly your calling – as it was mine.
 Do you have the basics covered?
 When I mentor fellow Veterans, there are initial questions I ask; What Industry are you in?
 What is your revenue model?
 What product or service do you sell?
 Who is your customer?
-These are the basics.
-My Team Sergeant once said, “What makes you high speed?”.
-The Answer: “The Basics,” I.E., shoot, move, communicate.
+These are the basics… Just like “The Basics” we learn in the Military – I.E., shoot, move, communicate.

 I’m David Johnson host of The David Johnson Show and a successful entrepreneur – but let me tell you I had six years of failure and grinding on the basics before I could claim the title “successful businessman”.
 On May 5, 2013, I was driving to the hospital to deliver my son with a negative $10 to my name.
-I write this blog today, July 2020, from Maui, Hawaii.
-And yes, You can do it too!

 Your Biggest Fan,